abidanBrito/fpga-polymul/README.md

 ### Summary

-We implemented a polinomial multiplier (R_p = Z_p/<x^256 + 1> with p = 18434813901432784897) for the Xilinx Pynq-z2 FPGA board, following a hardware/software codesign.
+We implemented a polynomial multiplier (R_p = Z_p/<x^256 + 1> with p = 18434813901432784897) for the Xilinx Pynq-z2 FPGA board, following a hardware/software codesign.
 We used multiple optimization techniques to increase speed and reduce the area of our design.
 In cases where these goals contradicted each other, we prioritized speed over area.

 ### Design Choices and Strategy